When AI Safety Becomes a Supply Chain

 The Industry of Response

-Risk becomes an industry.
+So risk becomes an industry.

 What We Build Instead of Safety

-The result is not a safer system.
+The result is not a safer system, it is a more brittle one.

 Back to the Bridge

-A boy died.
-That tragic fact matters.
+A boy died, and that tragic fact still matters.

 If our response to tragedy is always to add vendors, logs, escrows, and intermediaries, we will build systems that cannot tell the difference between despair and summer fun.

-And fear, when institutionalized, is very expensive.
+And fear, when institutionalized into regulations, is very expensive in the long run.

-— Madonna Demir, author of Systems & Soul
+— Madonna Demir, founder of Convivial Systems Theory and author of Systems & Soul